Nutritious School Lunch Tips for Kids: Healthy & Tasty Ideas? Tips by Nutritionist Avni Kaul

 Make your daily Paranthas more interesting

 One of the common north Indian school tiffin foods is parantha.
 If your kid frequently skips eating parantha at school then you can try to prepare a parantha variation.
-You can enhance the taste as well as bring variation in paranthas to taste with the use of different kind of parantha fillings – like spinach, carrot, paneer, cauliflower, and cabbage.
+You can enhance the taste as well as bring variation in paranthas to taste with the use of different kind of paratha fillings – like spinach, carrot, paneer, cauliflower, and cabbage.

 By adding these vegetables, you will be able to provide the nutrients to your school going kids such as calcium, vitamin A and E, Folate, Protein, Vitamin K, Fiber, Carbohydrates, and minerals.
-This way the paranthas will not only taste great, but it will also assist in their overall growth and formation.
+This way the parathas will not only taste great, but it will also assist in their overall growth and formation.

 Just one warning: since you will be using a commercially made ghee or refined oil to prepare the parantha, don’t use too much oil, use oil or ghee in moderation.